SRGSSR/playsrg-apple/docs/README.md

 ### Git hooks installation

 Project git hooks can be installed to help quality checks and commit messages for internal SRGSSR project.
-Install its by running the following command:
+Install them by running the following command:

 ```
 make git-hook-install